CosmoLike/cocoa/README.md

     $ docker run -it -p 8080:8888 --user $(id -u):$(id -g) -v $(pwd):/home/whovian/host/ -v ~/.ssh:/home/whovian/.ssh:ro vivianmiranda/whovian-cosmo:version-1.0.3

-(**warning**) When running the `docker run (...)/whovian-cosmo:version-1.0.3` for the first time, the docker engine will automatically download the corresponding image.
+(**warning**) When running the command `docker run (...)/whovian-cosmo:version-1.0.3` for the first time, the docker engine will automatically download the corresponding image.
 This step may take some time, as the [Whovian-Cosmo](https://hub.docker.com/r/vivianmiranda/whovian-cosmo) image has approximately 700 Megabytes.

 (**expert**) The flag `-v ~/.ssh:/home/whovian/.ssh:ro` allows users to pull, push and clone GitHub repositories from inside the container using the host ssh keys.
 Users must invoke the command on the parent directory of the path where access inside the docker container is sought.